 ❤️ Why you'll love it

-Fresh tomatoes, be sure to use paste tomatoes, such as roma or german paste.
+- Fresh tomatoes: the best tomatoes to use are paste tomatoes, such as german paste or roma tomatoes.
 These have less liquid and more substance to the vegetable.

 For the tomatoes